 Wearing the Mille Victoria Dress in Clay (size S)

-For the most part, the tumultuous aspects of our trip didn’t affect what I did, and should of, packed for this trip.
+For the most part, the tumultuous aspects of our trip didn’t affect what I needed for this trip.
 The thing about California in Autumn is that it is hot — hotter than you’d anticipate or mid-October.
 Hotter than most other places, both in the US and across most places in the Northern Hemisphere.
 Sadly, hotter and hotter as the world warms.
 But also, bloody freezing at night.

 I call this: desert packing.
 Even if your SoCal roadtrip doesn’t involve desert, it will involve similar high-to-low temps.
 I also emphasize ‘Southern California Roadtrip’ because Northern California, even in the Heat of Autumn (weird), is notoriously colder.